Paul W. Fleming

-In 2014, Fleming was elected to the London Borough of Southwark council, for the Labour Party, serving two terms.
-He started working for Equity in 2011, and by the end of the decade was the union's Central London Theatres organiser.
+He started working for Equity in 2011, and by the end of the decade was the union's West End Organiser.

 In July 2020, Fleming was elected as General Secretary of Equity, winning 69% of the vote on a 16% turnout.
 On his election, he was described as "the first LGBTQ+ General Secretary of a major UK trade union".

 During his tenure as General Secretary membership of Equity rose to the record level of 50,000 members.

 In May 2025, Fleming stood for a second term and was opposed by stuntman Riky Ash.
 He was re-elected, winning 81% of the vote on a 12.5% turnout.

+Personal life and politics

+In 2014, Fleming was elected to the Council of the London Borough of Southwark in Faraday ward, for the Labour Party, serving two terms.
+Fleming was the only Labour councillor in Southwark to support the election of Jeremy Corbyn as leader of the Labour Party in 2015.

+Fleming resigned the Labour whip in 2020, following his election as General Secretary, due to the union's non-affiliation from the Labour Party.